mono/Embeddinator-4000/docs/getting-started-objective-c.md

 ![Installer Install Type](Install2.png)
 ![Installer Summary](Install3.png)

-Once installed via an installer, you can run the tool via /Library/Frameworks/Xamarin.Embeddinator-4000/Commands/objcgen
+Once installed via the installer, after you start a new terminal session, you can use the `objcgen` command.
+Otherwise you can always run the tool via its absolute path: `/Library/Frameworks/Xamarin.Embeddinator-4000.framework/Commands/objcgen`.

 ## Platforms